Take over the software when the person who built it is gone.

 Yes, from day one.
 The repo, source code, infrastructure, documentation, prompts, evals, and deployment sit on your accounts and in your name.
 If the previous vendor was holding your code or keys, cleaning that up is part of the handover.
 The point of rescue is that the software stops depending on any one person, including us.
 You keep everything, and you are never left holding a black box.

-Last updated June 2026 · Talk with Felipe
+Last updated July 2026 · Talk with Felipe

 Your build